MIACollaborative/time-fit/examples/example2.md

 ```

 ### Step 4: Provide parameters for the Fitbit condition to check step counts over the last 30 minutes
-In `TimeFit`, we can specify a list of conditions that need to be satisfied before a task/action to be considered.
+As we discussed in the previous step, in `TimeFit`, we can specify a list of conditions that need to be satisfied before a task/action to be considered.
 The conditions are designed to accept parameters to configure what is being checked.
 Condition-specific parameters will be stored in a property named `criteria`.

-In the case of `HasFitbitStepCountOverThresholdForPersonDuringPeriodCondition`, the first parameter to specify is the threshold of step counts, such as 100.
+In the case of `HasFitbitStepCountOverThresholdForPersonDuringPeriodCondition`, the first parameter to specify is the threshold of step count, such as 100.

 The second parameter to specify is the period of time we consider when checking step counts.
-The `TimeEngine` provides a function, `generateCriteriaPeriod()`,  to specify a period of time using simple syntax.
+The `TimeEngine` provides a function, `generateCriteriaPeriod()`,  to specify a period of time.
 You can specify the following parameters to the function:
 - Period start reference: the reference point for the start of this period
 - Period start offet type: the type of offset, such as adding time (i.e., "plus") and substracting time (i.e., "minus")
-- Period start offset value: the amount of offset, such as 30 minutes, representing as `{minutes: 30}`.
+- Period start offset value: the amount of offset, such as 30 minutes, representing as `{ minutes: 30 }`.
-- (The same for period end)
+The same set of parameters apply to the end of period as well.

 ```javascript
 let fitbitConditionParameters = {};